 Review of Kes (1969)

 There is no future as a boy nears the end of mandatory schooling in contemporary Yorkshire.
 Education has mostly been a cruel farce, producing no ambitions of doing anything afterwards.
-Small, weak and dumb like the rest, the boy quietly trains a young kestrel—small falcon—until it flies on its own, but hope is not widely encouraged in his world.
+Small, weak and dumb like the rest, the boy quietly trains a young kestrel—a small falcon—until it flies on its own, but hope is not widely encouraged in his world.